ManjariSingh99/Simple-Algorithmic-Trading-Strategy/README.md

 3) Sell the stock when the price crosses below the SMA, indicating a downtrend.

-4)Use a stop loss to limit potential losses.
+4) Use a stop loss to limit potential losses.

 **Requirements**